SarangWanodei20/Medical_Cost_Prediction/README.md

 Predictive analysis and trend identification

 Conclusion

 This project demonstrates how Power BI can be used to analyze healthcare datasets and predict medical expenses effectively.
 The dashboard provides meaningful insights into patient health patterns and supports better decision-making for healthcare organizations and insurance providers.

-This project demonstrates how Power BI can be used to analyze healthcare datasets and predict medical expenses effectively.
-The dashboard provides meaningful insights into patient health patterns and supports better decision-making for healthcare organizations and insurance providers.